sanbec/elemendas-addons/readme.txt

 == Description ==

-This plugin is an addon for Elementor Pro.
+This plugin is an addon for Elementor.

 It adds the ***Search Results Title*** and the ***Search Results Highlight*** widget to the Search Results Archive.
 This widgets allows you to show the number of posts containing the search query, and to highlight the search query string within the results.

 You can customize the message according to the number of results obtained: